 Think of your dental bridge as three dental crowns that are fixed together.
 The two side “crowns” are cemented to the abutments and the center one becomes your new tooth.
 With proper care, a dental bridge is a long-lasting solution for a missing tooth.

-When decay occurs below the gumline, it may be necessary to remove a small amount of bone and gum tissue.
-Your dentist may ask for this
+When decay occurs below the gumline, it may be necessary to remove a small amount of bone and gum tissue to access the decayed area.
+Your dentist may request this

 procedure before he or she makes a new crown for your tooth.

 Crown Lengthening procedures are done for both restorative dentistry and/or to improve the esthetics of your gum line.
-General practitioners often refer for crown lengthening procedures prior to restoration of broken or severely decayed teeth.
+We sometimes will require a crown lengthening procedure prior to restoration of broken or severely decayed teeth.
 This procedure adjusts the gum and bone level to expose more of the tooth so it can be restored.

 Sometimes crown lengthening is done to improve a "gummy" smile because the teeth appear short.
 The teeth may actually be the proper length but excess gum tissue may be covering these teeth.
 During this procedure, excess gum and bone tissue is reshaped to expose more of the natural tooth.